 - The Simplicity Archive

 The Simplicity Archive was created as a space to connect with people who engage in simple living and to spread awareness of Laurie’s research project on simple living.
 The site is also home to a blog written by Laurie about simple living.

 Laurie Hurson, Environmental Psychology

 Working across disciplines with a "Neo-Baroque" conception of inter-arts unity, Music Composition student Peter Kirn develops techniques for integrating physical computing, digital multimedia, and interactive performance.
 Building on music as the formal ordering of events in time, he creates a toolkit of approaches to media and performance.

-Peter Kirn, Music Composition
+Peter Kirn, Music